Ri-Ga/gtrlib.largetrees/README.md

 * Makefile
 * gtrlib.largetrees.pdf (generated from gtrlib.largetrees.dtx)
 * gtrlib.largetrees.sty (generated from gtrlib.largetrees.dtx)
+* gtrlib.largetrees.code.tex (generated from gtrlib.largetrees.dtx)

 To install the `gtrlib.largetrees` package, you additionally need
 * docstrip.tex

-To build the package (`gtrlib.largetrees.sty`), run one of the following
+To build the package (`gtrlib.largetrees.sty`) as well as the library for the genealogytree package (`gtrlib.largetrees.code.tex`), run one of the following
 ```
     latex gtrlib.largetrees.ins
     make package (needs Makefile)
 ```

-Put the resulting `gtrlib.largetrees.sty` somewhere where LaTeX can find it.
+Put the resulting `gtrlib.largetrees.sty` and `gtrlib.largetrees.code.tex`
+somewhere where LaTeX can find it.
 Read the documentation of your LaTeX system to find out where this might be.